Polish Cross Country Championships

 The Polish Cross Country Championships (mistrzostw Polski seniorów w biegu przełajowym) is an annual cross country running organised by the Polish Athletics Association that serves as the national championship for the sport in Poland.
 It is usually held in March or April.

 It was first held in 1921 for men only and became a regular annual fixture form 1924 onwards.
 A separate women's championship was created in 1928 and the national championship races for both sexes were held in conjunction from 1946 onwards (with one exception in 1948).
-The women's race was not held from 1938–45 due to World War II, with the men's race not occurring between 1940–1945 for the same reason.
+The women's race was not held from 1938 to 1945 due to World War II, with the men's race not occurring between 1940 and 1945 for the same reason.

 Zdzisław Krzyszkowiak is the most successful athlete in the men's division, as a six-time champion and twice runner-up.
 Katarzyna Kowalska is the most successful athlete in the women's division, and overall, having won seven individual titles and finished runner-up on three occasions.

 Unlike other large national cross country competitions, the Polish national cross country programme has been highly variable over its history.
 A men's short race was added to the programme in 1952 and a further intermediate distance followed in 1955, with three men's races over 3 km, 6 km and 12 km.
 This arrangement largely persisted until 1970, though the long race was dropped from 1960 to 1965.
 The men's races were reduced to two (a long and an intermediate) in the period from 1971 to 1981.
 From 1982 to 1988 only a men's long race was held.
 From 1989 to 1993 long and intermediate distance races were held for men.
-After a sole long race in 1994 a men's short course was restored to the programme from 1995 to 2001, then only a long race from 2002–2008.
+After a sole long race in 1994 a men's short course was restored to the programme from 1995 to 2001, then only a long race from 2002 to 2008.
 Since 2009 a men's long race and short race have been consistently held, typically at distances of 4 km and 10 km.